 Cruise along the drive until you find a site that calls to you and your furry companions.
 Ours was located along the back curve of a short U-shaped side road.
 Being back from the main road kept Cool Whip and Hercules from getting distracted by passing vehicles, and we had a great view.

 After setting up camp, Cool Whip and Herc took me exploring.
 Your pets likely won’t give you much say in the matter, either.
 There are so many new smells and places to sniff!
 And you can walk right up to the towering red statues and wander along the ravines.
-It’s possible you’ll all be tuckered out before bedtime.
+You’ll probably all be tuckered out well before bedtime.

 Be Weather Aware